Best California Beaches

 Cowell's Beach, Santa Cruz

-The vibe: More than 15 volleyball courts means lots of athletic action (and buff eye-candy).
+The vibe: More than 15 volleyball courts mean lots of athletic action (and buff eye candy).

 Hint: Park up the road by Depot Park for free.